jekyll/jekyll/docs/troubleshooting.md

 and will hopefully be fixed for 4.2.
 You can still use 4.1.9, but the test suite requires that 4.1.0 be installed.
-If you use a version of RedCloth that does not have the notextile tag, you may notice that syntax highlighted blocks from Pygments are not formatted correctly, among other things.
+If you use a version of RedCloth that does not have the notextile tag, you may notice that syntax highlighted blocks from Pygments or Rouge are not formatted correctly, among other things.
 If you’re seeing this just install 4.1.0.

 ### Liquid